Table of contents

 A reverse chronological timeline is where your normal Twitter feed starts.
 You’ll see the newest tweets from your following first.

-So, it’s quite clear now – to build a robust Twitter presence and increase the reach of your tweets you need to engage more with your audience.
+To build a robust Twitter presence and increase the reach of your tweets, you need to engage more with your audience.

 How exactly do you do that?
 Let’s get to the bottom of it!